austinsonger/InspectorBuddy/README.md

-# EC2 Vulnerability Scan GitHub Action for Amazon Inspector
+# EC2 Vulnerability Scanfor Amazon Inspector (Plus Jira Intergration)

 Amazon Inspector is a vulnerability management service that scans AWS workloads for known software vulnerabilities.

 This GitHub Action allows you to scan EC2 instances for software vulnerabilities using Amazon Inspector from your GitHub Actions workflows.

-An active AWS account is required to use this action.
+Both agent-based and agentless scans are supported.
+Additionally, this action can create Jira tickets for each new individual vulnerability detected.

 ## Overview
 This action works by utilizing Amazon Inspector to scan specified EC2 instances for known vulnerabilities.